sohbatSandhu/Lingo-Exchange/README.md

 ### **Task 2:** Interface for the user to view, join, and leave forums.
 ##### **Timeline:** Mar 23 - Apr 5
+- Will include an insert operation here as a part of enabling the user to join a forum.
+- Will include a delete operation here as a part of enabling the user to leave a forum.
+- Will include a projection operation here as a part of displaying the available forums to the user.
 ##### **GUI Components:**
 - View all available forums by clicking the “View Forums” button.
 - View all the forums you’ve joined by clicking the “View My Forums” button.